Human Environment Interaction: The Role of VR and AR Technologies

 At its simplest, human environment interaction is the constant loop between what people do to the environment and how environmental systems respond.

 The classic definition of human environment interaction talks about how people depend on nature, adapt to it, and modify it.
-For business, a more practical human environment interaction definition is
+For business, it is defined as

 If your training and decision-making ignore this loop, people treat environmental topics as compliance trivia instead of part of their daily role.